 Firewood for Spring of 2023 has finished.
 We thank all of you for your support of this program!
 See link below for a thank you letter from the Jackson County Department on Aging.

 *Address for Mineral Springs Woodlot.
 The woodlot is located behind the Staffed Recycling Center on Oak Hill Rd.
 Oak Hill Rd. is next to “Disability Partners – Pathways for the Future” 525 Minerals Springs Rd., Sylva.
 Park in their parking lot and wait for directions to load your pickup and receive delivery site directions.
 Pickups are needed!!

 Recently we were asked about the history of our Firewood Days.

 We depend heavily on volunteers.
-Community organizations (like Rotary), university clubs or sports teams (Equestrian, soccer, football, basketball, track), fraternities, sororities and other churches help on our IMPACT Days.
+Community organizations like Rotary, Western Carolina University clubs or sports teams (Equestrian, soccer, football, basketball, track), fraternities, sororities and other churches help on our IMPACT Days.
 Word gets out.
 We also feed the volunteers lunch.

 How do we know who to deliver the wood to?
-That is where the Council on Aging comes in.
+That is where the Council on Aging helps.
 On the first day of cold weather, people start calling the Council on Aging for firewood.
-They have qualification standards – disabled, low income, at least 60 years old and maybe more qualifiers.
+They have qualification standards – disabled, low income, at least 60+ years old, a Jackson County Resident, and low-income.
 On the Firewood days the Council on Aging director has individual sheets with directions for deliveries in the county.
-As each pickup is loaded, the driver picks up a sheet and off they go, and we love to hear the stories of their trip and the clients that they interacted with.
+As each pickup is loaded, the driver and helpers picks up a sheet and off they go, and we love to hear the stories of their trip and about the clients that received a load of firewood